livewire/docs/source/docs/third-party-libraries.blade.md

 Now that we've triggered a Livewire update, Livewire will get HTML back from the server, compare it to the Select2 DOM manipulations on the page, see the difference, and remove all the changes Select2 made.

-To get around this, we must tell Livevwire to ignore DOM changes made by the library.
+To get around this, we must tell Livewire to ignore DOM changes made by the library.

 ### Ignoring DOM-changes (using `wire:ignore`)